antpb/rusted-glTF-transform/README.md

 ## Using the WASM Module in a JS app
-To use the rusted-gltf-transform WASM module in your JavaScript app, follow these steps:
+To use the module in your JavaScript app, follow these steps:

 Install the module as a dependency in your project: